- Mrs Murals

 Members of the collective are already individually active in each other’s groups as patrons, ambassador or volunteers, so there is already a collaborative framework to build on.

 Collective members will provide fun, engaging and educational school based sessions to pupils aged between 4-10 years old.
 A broader activity inviting teenagers already engaged in graffiti is planned, with outputs from all the schools based activities informing the art designs in at least one of the subways.
+We have made contact with the Youth Centre based at the Rees Centre, Plympton and Plymouth City Council’s Youth Worker.

 This project aims to support the aims and objectives of these community groups to reinforce the message through art and education.
 Literally cross pollenating ideas and action!